azvoleff/teamlucc/README.md

 ## Installing `teamlucc` development version

-If you want the very latest version of `teamlucc` (though be aware this version might not install as it is not as well tested as the stable version), you can install from the development branch by typing:
+If you want the very latest version of `teamlucc`, you can install the development version.
+Be aware this version might not install as it is not as well tested as the stable version.
+To install from the `teamlucc` development branch, run:

 ```R
 library(devtools)